8 Awesome Things to Do in Agrigento, Sicily (2025)

 Another way to explore this scenic spot is by joining this Stair of the Turks Boat Tour and admire the white cliff from another vantage point — down below it!

-During this 4-hour tour, you can admire the beautiful cliffs from the boat, swim in the clear waters just off the coast, and enjoy other spectacular views along the gorgeous Sicilian seascape.
+During this 3.5-hour tour, which is only available from mid-June through the end of September, you can admire the beautiful cliffs from the boat, swim in the clear waters just off the coast, and enjoy other spectacular views along the gorgeous Sicilian seascape.

 I just happened onto your site.
 It is very informative.
 I wish I had known about it years and years ago.
 My wife and I visited Sicily and car-camped.
 We will always remember camping in an olive orchard and climbing down a narrow trail carved out of the cliff to a tiny little bay which had the most fantastic little fish and seahorses.
 Best wishes Dan